 Discovering an Artisanal Tradition

-Organized lavender farming in Provence began at the tail end of the 19th-century.
+Organized lavender farming in Provence began at the end of the 19th century.
 Before that, wild blooms were gathered and used to treat wounds and other ailments.
 The flowers were also collected to make fuseaux.
-In the Middle Ages, Provencal dowry chests often contained fuseaux to lightly perfume clothes and linens, which was of great importance when hygiene was an afterthought.
+In the Middle Ages, Provencal dowry chests often contained fuseaux to lightly perfume clothes and linens, which was important when hygiene was an afterthought.

-Handcrafted lavender spindles (fuseaux) were rare finds when Elsa was a young girl.
+When Elsa was a young girl, handcrafted lavender spindles (fuseaux) were rare.
 It was Elsa’s grandmother who showed her this 18th-century handicraft.
 Elsa made her first lavender wand at the age of 12, with fresh flowers from her grandmother’s garden, and she has never looked back, establishing Fuseaux de Lavande de Provence in 2015.

 The work is 100% manual; there are no shortcuts.
 Lavender spindles are only made in the summer months when the lavender is in bloom.
 The process begins immediately after harvest, as the stems must be flexible enough to be bent.
 First, you create a bouquet of lavender, tie a knot around the stems with ribbon and delicately fold each strand over the flowers.
 Then a ribbon is weaved through the branches encircling the lavender flowers.
 The flowers dry inside, capturing the fragrant dried seeds.